assyrianic/Targum-Parser/README.md

 # Targum Parser

 ## Introduction
-Part of the Targum Compiler Frontend Suite, the Targum Parser is an string-configured, PEG interpretd parser.
+Part of the Targum Compiler Frontend Suite, the Targum Parser is an string-configured, PEG interpreted parser.

 ### Features